What Are Pests? | Integrated Pest Management

 Most people equate pests with insects.
 But pests aren’t limited to insects.
 Bacteria, mildew, viruses, weeds, rodents, and deer all take their turn as a gardener’s nemesis.
 And all bacteria and insects aren’t harmful to your plants.
-Gypsy moths are often controlled by an aerial spray of a bacteria that harms the gypsy moth but doesn’t harm beneficial insects.
+Spongy moths are often controlled by an aerial spray of a bacteria that harms the spongy moth but doesn’t harm beneficial insects.
 Gardeners spend many dollars acquiring ladybugs and praying mantises for their garden or greenhouse, hoping that they will consume other insects.

 Rather than planting the right plant in the right place to avoid pest problems, people have depended on chemicals to control pests.
 Home gardeners often use more pesticides per square foot in their gardens than farmers do in the fields.
 Improperly applied, pesticides can make you sick, pollute waters, and poison fish, plants, and animals living in and around water.